{alt_text_cv}

 Potential Benefit

 Insulin resistance is a state where cells in the body have an impaired ability to respond to insulin.
-Metabolic conditions associated with insulin resistance, such as diabetes, are well-known risk factors for mild cognitive impairment and Alzheimer’s [1].
-No studies have examined whether intranasal insulin can prevent Alzheimer’s disease.
-However, intranasal insulin may improve memory in some healthy individuals.
+Metabolic conditions associated with insulin resistance, such as diabetes, are well-known risk factors for mild cognitive impairment and Alzheimer’s disease [1].
+No studies have examined whether intranasal insulin can prevent Alzheimer’s disease or other dementias.
+Systematic reviews of multiple small studies suggest that intranasal insulin may improve certain types of cognitive function in healthy individuals [2; 3], and meta-analyses have found that there may be cognitive benefits of intranasal insulin administration in individuals with mild cognitive impairment [4].
+However, findings have not been consistent across studies.
+Larger and longer studies are needed to fully understand the effects of intranasal insulin in healthy individuals, people with diseases like type 2 diabetes, and those with mild cognitive impairment.

 For Dementia Patients

-Multiple studies show abnormal insulin signaling in brain tissue of patients with Alzheimer’s disease [10; 11; 12; 13].
-Furthermore, insulin signaling may be even more impaired in patients with both type 2 diabetes and Alzheimer’s disease [14], though insulin signaling was also impaired in brain tissue from patients with Alzheimer’s disease and no history of diabetes [12].
+Multiple studies show abnormal insulin signaling in brain tissue of patients with Alzheimer’s disease [9; 10; 11; 12].
+Insulin signaling may be especially impaired in patients with both type 2 diabetes and Alzheimer’s disease [13], though insulin signaling can also be impaired in brain tissue from patients with Alzheimer’s disease and no history of diabetes [11].

-Studies on the acute effects of intranasal insulin in patients with mild cognitive impairment and Alzheimer’s disease suggest that it may improve some aspects of memory in APOE4 negative patients and has no effect (or may be detrimental) to APOE4 positive patients [15; 16; 17].
-Other studies report regular, but not long-acting, intranasal insulin improved memory in patients with Alzheimer’s when given for longer periods of time [18; 19].
-On the other hand, a 21-day treatment with long-acting intranasal insulin improved memory in APOE4 positive patients but made memory worse in APOE4 negative patients [8].
-This suggests that different types of intranasal insulin may have different effects depending on the APOE4 carrier status of the patient.
+Multiple systematic reviews and meta-analyses looking at several small trials have found that intranasal insulin may help improve cognitive function or daily functioning in patients with mild cognitive impairment or dementia, though there may be nuance in what type of insulin is best for different patients [4; 14; 15].
+For instance, some studies on the acute effects of intranasal insulin in patients with mild cognitive impairment and Alzheimer’s disease suggest that intranasal insulin may improve some aspects of memory in APOE4 non-carriers and has no effect (or may be detrimental) to APOE4 carriers [5; 6; 16].
+Other studies report regular, but not long-acting, intranasal insulin improved memory in patients with Alzheimer’s when given for one to four months, including one study of 104 patients [8; 17; 18].
+On the other hand, a 21-day treatment with high dose long-acting intranasal insulin improved memory in APOE4 carriers but made memory worse in APOE4 non-carriers [7]; there was no impact of the lower dose on memory.
+Together, these results suggest that the dosing, duration, type of insulin, and genetics of the patient all may influence the effect of intranasal insulin on memory.

 Safety

 Too much insulin in the blood may lead to dangerously reduced blood glucose levels.
 One advantage of intranasal insulin is that, unlike injected insulin, little enters the blood stream.
 However, symptoms of hypoglycemia, such as confusion, feeling lightheaded, and feeling shaky, should be monitored.
-The most common side effect with intranasal insulin is a slight burning in the nasal cavity and a risk for nasal infections [20].
+The most common side effect with intranasal insulin is a slight burning in the nasal cavity and a risk for nasal infections [21].
 However, no large trials have tested long-term intranasal insulin use.
-Although little insulin leaves the brain after intranasal insulin, it could potentially interact with other glucose lowering medications.
+Although little insulin leaves the brain after intranasal insulin, it could potentially interact with other glucose-lowering medications at high enough doses.

 NOTE: This is not a comprehensive safety evaluation or complete list of potentially harmful drug interactions.
 It is important to discuss safety issues with your physician before taking any new supplement or medication.